The Resin Printer Toolbox.

 - Funnels with Filters: Metal Funnels (Here is an inexpensive one from AliExpress) are good to get the resin back into the bottle for later use.
 I’ve also printed one of these, and use it with the sieve that was in one of the paper funnels: https://www.thingiverse.com/thing:2820545 I’ve used the same sieve about 5 times, so far.
 After done, toss it in the IPA to rinse the resin off.

 - UV Nail Dryer is needed to finish curing the resin.
 Inexpensive and easy to use.
+You can also make a DIY yourself version with a small garbage can and a string of LED UV lights.

 - A plastic scraper to reduce wear on the build plate and help you get prints off is a good idea.